jgauffin/Griffin.Data/docs/Article/Article.md

 }
 ```

-That's all.
+That is all.
 Each `TodoTask` will now get the correct entity loaded from the correct child table.

 ```csharp
 var task = _session.GetById<TodoTask>(1);